planet36/arch-install/README.md

 ### Options
 - `-v`
-  - Pass the `--verbose` option to many system commands that accept it.
+  - Pass the `--verbose` option to system commands that accept it.
 - `-u NEW_USER`
   - Specify the username of the new user.
   - The default password is the same as the username.
 Change it after the installation is finished!